Child rights and online safety

 As a global communications technology company, we recognise our operations could significantly impact children.
 We conduct regular assessments to identify the most material risks to our business.
 Digital rights, including protecting children’s rights, is one of the most significant rights identified.

-We collaborate with the tech sector on current and emerging risks for us all, keeping pace with changes.
+We can’t solve these challenges alone.
+This is why we collaborate with the tech sector on current and emerging risks for us all, keeping pace with changes.

 We contribute to the following multi-stakeholder groups to help us address risks to children and keep pace with developments.

-We wanted to understand more about how our operations impact the rights of the child.
-An expert consultancy was commissioned to support us in carrying out an assessment using UNICEF’s Child Rights Impact Self-Assessment Tool for Mobile Operators (MO-CRIA).
+We wanted to understand more about how our operations impact children.
+An expert consultancy was commissioned to support us in piloting Unicef’s best practice Mobile Operator Child Rights Impact Assessment Tool (MO-CRIA).

 It reported on the following: